FORM. PURPOSE. NAME. HEAD OFFICE. DURATION.

 The Association is administered by an Executive Council consisting of President, President-Elect, Secretary, Immediate Past President and Second Past President elected by the Ordinary General Meeting of Members, and the Council consists of hte Executive Council members and 5 Councilors elected by the Ordinary General Meeting of Members.

 The duration of the mandate is 2 years.
 The Council will then be renewed every 2 years.
 Any departing Council Member can be re-elected.
 If a Council Member's seat becomes vacant in the period between two annual Ordinary General Meetings, the Executive Council may provisionally ensure a replacement, it must immediately do so if the number of Council Members is reduced to two.
 Such appointments will be subject to ratification, at the first Ordinary General Meeting of members, however, any Council Member named to replace another shall only remain in place for the time that remains of the mandate of their predecessor.

 The Council shall meet as convened by its President at least once a year and as often as required by the interests of the association.
 Half the members of the Council must be present to render any decisions valid.
 The other members can vote by proxy.
 Decisions are taken by majority vote of the members present, each Council Member having one vote.
 In the case of votes being equally divided, the President’s vote shall prevail.
 Council decisions are recorded in minutes.

 The Council is invested with extensive powers to act in the name of the association and carry out or authorise any acts and operations permitted for the association and which are not reserved for the General Meeting of members.

-The Vice-President assists the President.
+The President-Elect assists the President.